lulle2007200/SwitchSDSetup/README.md

 - a path to an Android Oreo image named android-xxgb.img.
 - a path to a folder containing Android Pie images (boot.img, system.img, vendor.img, tegra210-icosa.dtb,recovery.img or twrp.img).
 If twrp.img is present it will get prioritized over recovery.img.
 - partitions-only.
 If value is partitions-only, the script will create partitions with a default size for Android Pie.
-f the path contains spaces, put it in double quotes.
+If the path contains spaces, put it in double quotes.
 If you dont provide this option, the script will ask you, wether or not to add partitions for Android Pie.

 ### --l4t [value]